Contribute to local biodiversity science

 It promotes a hope to create an extensive community awareness of local biodiversity and further exploration of local environments.

-I can’t find the WBR WilderBlitz Spring 2025 project on iNaturalist.
+I can’t find the WBR WilderBlitz project on iNaturalist.
 Where is it?

 If you’re using the iNaturalist app, click on the three horizontal lines on the top left-hand side of the screen.
 Look for “Projects” beside the briefcase icon to find a list of projects.
 Use the search bar to type in the name of the project.

 If you’re using the iNaturalist website, select “Projects” under the Community menu option at the top of the page.
-You can also use the search function.
-Just be sure to search for the whole project name — WBR WilderBlitz Spring 2025.
+Be sure to search for the WBR WilderBlitz and click on the current project

 How do I upload an observation?